 JOURNAL ONKOLOGIE – STUDIE

-A Phase II, Non-randomized, Single Arm, Translational Study of Cabozantinib for Patients With Hepatocellular Carcinoma (HCC) Refractory to Lenvatinib Treatment
+Cabozantinib for Patients With Hepatocellular Carcinoma (HCC) Refractory to First Line Treatment

 Rekrutierend